yanricheng/subethasmtp/README.md

 During the development of SubEtha's testing harness, we tried out the [Dumbster](http://quintanasoft.com/dumbster/) software  and found that not only was the API difficult to use, it did it not work properly, the developer has not done any development on it in about a year and it does not work reliably on Mac OS X. With two simple classes we re-implemented it as an included project called [Wiser](Wiser.md).

 We hate reinventing wheels.
-This should be the LAST FREAKING JAVA SMTP IMPLEMENTATION.
+This should be the LAST FREAKING JAVA SMTP IMPLEMENTATION (Dave Moten: not including forks!).

 ## A New Fork ##
 This new fork by Engine821.com intends to tidy up some of the structure, while keeping the original (and excellent!) design and code.
 We are using this as a base for a production product, so intend on keeping the code fresh and well maintained.